markkolich/kolich-httpclient4-closure/README.md

 To make development a bit easier, a number of helper closures are available out-of-the-box as found in the <a href="https://github.com/markkolich/kolich-httpclient4-closure/tree/master/src/main/java/com/kolich/http/helpers">com.kolich.http.helpers</a> package.
 These helpers are packaged and shipped with this library and are intended to help developers avoid much of the closure boilerplate for the most common operations.

-Here are some examples using these helper closures.
+Below are several examples using these helper closures.

 #### StringOrNullClosure

-Send a `GET` and if the request was succedssful extract the response body as a `UTF-8` encoded `String`.
+Send a `GET` and if the request was successful extract the response body as a `UTF-8` encoded `String`.
 If unsuccessful, return `null`.

 ```java
 import com.kolich.http.helpers.StringOrNullClosure;